Modified particle lifetimes as a signature of deformed relativity: Introduction

 It is known that there exist formulations of such effective quantum gravity spacetime geometries, in which some of the cornerstones of modern physics, like the physical equivalence between local inertial observers, are preserved \cite{Amelino-Camelia:2000stu}.
 Those formulations that incorporate an invariant length/energy scale, which is expected to exist from various fundamental quantum gravity models, in a relativistic way, are known as Deformed Special Relativity (DSR) models \cite{Magueijo:2002am,Majid:1994cy,Bruno:2001mw,Barcaroli:2015xda,Girelli:2006fw}.
 They extend Einstein's first postulate and their impact on observables is intensively studied.
 Among the possibilities for the realization of this idea, Finsler geometry stands out when one searches for a continuous description of the kinematics of a particle in a curved spacetime with a fundamental length \cite{Girelli:2006fw,Lobo:2020qoa,Lobo:2016xzq,Zhu:2023mps}.
 It describes the spacetime geometry fully in terms of an arc-length functional (for the usefulness of different commutative geometries for the description of phase and configuration spaces, please refer to the reviews \cite{Pfeifer:2019wus,Albuquerque:2023icp,Zhu:2023kjx}).
 Finslerian geodesics turn out to be the deformed trajectories of massless particles that are analyzed in the rich phenomenology of time delays from gamma-ray bursts \cite{Zhu:2022blp} and isometries of the Finsler metric are connected to local deformations of the Lorentz symmetry \cite{Amelino-Camelia:2014rga}.
-This means for example, that if we call $E_{\text{Pl}}$ the Planck energy, then the kinematics of a particle of mass $m$, energy $E$ and momentum $|\vec{p}|=|p|$, subject to a modified dispersion relation (MDR) of the form ($\eta^{(n)}$ is a dimensionless parameter that controls the perturbative approach that we are going to follow)\footnote{We are using natural coordinates such that $c=\hbar=1$.}
+This means for example, that if we call $E_{\text{Pl}}$ the Planck energy, then the kinematics of a particle of mass $m$, energy $E$ and momentum $|\vec{p}|=|p|$, subject to a modified dispersion relation (MDR) of the form ($\eta^{(n)}$ is a dimensionless parameter that controls the perturbative approach that we are going to follow and $n$ is the leading order of the perturbation of the special relativistic dispersion relation)\footnote{We are using natural units such that $c=\hbar=1$.}

 are determined by the arc-length functional,

 where